jamesshore/ergotest/docs/automation_api.md

 If any of the _testModulePaths_ fail to load, the remaining modules will still run.
 Each failed module will generate a failed [TestCaseResult](#testcaseresult).

-Use [options](#testoptions) to provide configuration data to` the tests and otherwise customize your test run, including providing setup modules with global before/after functions.
+Use [options](#testoptions) to provide configuration data to the tests and otherwise customize your test run, including providing setup modules for global before/after functions.

 > **Warning:** Because the tests run in a child process, any configuration data you provide will be serialized.
 Only bare objects, arrays, and primitive data can be provided; class instances will not work.